 The early pivotal event in atherogenesis is endothelial cell dysfunction (ED) due to the long-term presence of various cardiovascular risk factors, such as dyslipidemia, chronic uncontrolled hypertension causing shear stress, and uncontrolled diabetes mellitus, which cause non-enzymatic glycosylation of surface lipoproteins on endothelial cells.
-It is believed that ED causes endothelial nitric oxide synthase (ENOS) dysregulation which leads to decreased production of vasodilator nitric oxide (NO) and increased amount of superoxide which is oxidant.
-This imbalance between vasodilators (nitric oxide and histamine) and vasoconstrictive factors impairs vascular hemostasis which leads to increased turbulence, shear stress, and ED.
+It is believed that ED causes endothelial nitric oxide synthase (ENOS) dysregulation, which leads to decreased production of vasodilator nitric oxide (NO) and an increased amount of superoxide, which is an oxidant.
+This imbalance between vasodilators (nitric oxide and histamine) and vasoconstrictive factors impairs vascular hemostasis, which leads to increased turbulence, shear stress, and ED.

-ED causes endothelial cell activation which leads to increased expression of adhesion molecules, activation of platelets and inflammatory cells, and increased permeability of endothelial cells; thus it promotes diffusion of lipids and transmigration of the adherent leukocytes in the presence of chemo-attractant cytokines secreted by inflammatory cells.
+ED causes endothelial cell activation, which leads to increased expression of adhesion molecules, activation of platelets and inflammatory cells, and increased permeability of endothelial cells; thus, it promotes the diffusion of lipids and transmigration of the adherent leukocytes in the presence of chemo-attractant cytokines secreted by inflammatory cells.
 Both innate and adaptive immunity are involved in atheroma formation.
-Innate immune cells, such as monocytes, and dendritic cells and adaptive immune cells, such as T lymphocytes, present antigen on their surface to dendritic cells in the interstitium and regional lymph nodes.
-Monocyte turns into macrophage when it reaches the intima.
+Innate immune cells, such as monocytes and dendritic cells and adaptive immune cells, such as T lymphocytes, present antigen on their surface to dendritic cells in the interstitium and regional lymph nodes.
+Monocytes turn into macrophages when it reaches the intima.
 It engulfs the lipid and turns into lipid-laden foam cells.
-Activated macrophages, platelets, and dysfunctional endothelial cells produce growth factors which modulate early atherogenesis.
+Activated macrophages, platelets, and dysfunctional endothelial cells produce growth factors that modulate early atherogenesis.
 These factors include transforming growth factors alpha and beta, thrombin, platelet-derived growth factor, insulin-like growth factor, and angiotensin II.
-The relative deficiency of endothelium-derived NO further potentiates proliferative stage of plaque maturation
+The relative deficiency of endothelium-derived NO further potentiates the proliferative stage of plaque maturation.

-The earliest morphological manifestation of atherosclerosis is fatty streaks which consist of lipid-laden macrophages, T lymphocytes, and smooth muscle cells (SMC).
+The earliest morphological manifestation of atherosclerosis is fatty streaks, which consist of lipid-laden macrophages, T lymphocytes, and smooth muscle cells (SMC).
 Fatty streaks go on to transform into fibrous plaque due to SMC activation.
-SMC secretes extracellular collagen matrix which forms the fibrous cap and stabilizes plaque.
-Due to ongoing inflammation, some macrophages die and releases lipids into extracellular space in the intima, resulting in a necrotic core.
-Matrix metalloproteinases (MMP) are protease enzymes which are secreted by SMC, and they are very crucial for plaque progression due to their role in extracellular matrix destruction.
+SMC secretes the extracellular collagen matrix, which forms the fibrous cap and stabilizes plaque.
+Due to ongoing inflammation, some macrophages die and release lipids into extracellular space in the intima, resulting in a necrotic core.
+Matrix metalloproteinases (MMP) are protease enzymes that are secreted by SMC, and they are very crucial for plaque progression due to their role in extracellular matrix destruction.
 MMP is counteracted by tissue inhibitor of matrix metalloproteinase (TIMP) and statin drugs.
-The imbalance between MMP and TIMP can lead to the rupture of the fibrous cap due to excessive extracellular matrix destruction and subsequent activation of platelets and acute thrombosis which leads to a critical level of coronary occlusion.
+The imbalance between MMP and TIMP can lead to the rupture of the fibrous cap due to excessive extracellular matrix destruction and subsequent activation of platelets and acute thrombosis, which leads to a critical level of coronary occlusion.
 This compromises blood flow to the myocardium.
 It is manifested as angina to acute myocardial infarction, depending upon the level of arterial occlusion.
 The luminal obstruction must be between 50% to 70% to cause flow limitation.

 As the plaque progresses, two types of remodeling can occur: positive and negative.

 It is the outward growth of plaque due to underlying compensatory arterial dilation.
-It does not compromise blood flow, but due to the overburden of unstable plaque, it is at risk for plaque rupture and thrombosis which results in acute myocardial infarction.
-It does not present as stable angina symptoms because luminal diameters remain the same until plaque ruptures suddenly and presents with acute coronary syndromes.
+It does not compromise blood flow, but due to the overburden of unstable plaque, it is at risk for plaque rupture and thrombosis, which results in acute myocardial infarction.
+It does not present as stable angina symptoms because luminal diameters remain the same until the plaque ruptures suddenly and present with acute coronary syndromes.

-In this case, the plaque grows inwardly towards the vessel lumen thereby decreasing luminal diameter over time because there is no compensatory vascular dilation.
-As soon as the luminal obstruction is between 50% and 70%, blood flow to the myocardium is limited, and angina symptoms are more likely to develop.
-Plaque, in this case, is still at risk of rupture, so acute myocardial infarction can still occur.
+In this case, the plaque grows inwardly towards the vessel lumen, thereby decreasing luminal diameter over time because there is no compensatory vascular dilation.
+As soon as the luminal obstruction is between 50% and 70%, blood flow to the myocardium is limited, and stable angina symptoms are more likely to develop.
+Plaque, in this case, is still at risk of acute rupture, which can result in myocardial infarction.

 According to Stary et al., atherosclerosis is classified in Roman numeral numbers in the sequence of lesion progression.

-Type II: consists of foam cells mainly in the form of layers; ialso called fatty streaks.
+Type II: consists of foam cells mainly in the form of layers, also called fatty streaks.

 Type Va: These lesions are also termed as fibro-atheroma, and it consists of the fibrous cap on top of atheroma.
-There is also smooth muscle cells present in an intimal layer which help in the deposition of the extracellular matrix of the fibrous cap.
+There are also smooth muscle cells present in an intimal layer that help in the deposition of the extracellular matrix of the fibrous cap.

 A major drawback of BMS is in-stent restenosis due to intimal layer injury.
-Neo-intimal hyperplasia (NIH) is the underlying phenomenon in which intimal injury leads to increase SMC migration and proliferation in intimal layer thereby leading to restenosis.
-DES is designed to locally deliver antirestenotic drugs which act to block SMC migration and proliferation at stent site with no systemic adverse drug outcomes.
+Neo-intimal hyperplasia (NIH) is the underlying phenomenon in which intimal injury leads to an increase in SMC migration and proliferation in the intimal layer, thereby leading to restenosis.
+DES is designed to locally deliver anti-restenotic drugs which act to block SMC migration and proliferation at stent site with no systemic adverse drug outcomes.
 The efficacy of the drug depends upon the diffusion rate, tissue accumulation, distribution, and local vascular toxicity.
 Thus, a balance should be achieved between adequate drug amount, delivery, and minimal local vascular toxicity.
-The rate of diffusion depends upon several factors, such as coating thickness, amount of drug loaded, a drug to polymer ratio, and partition coefficient (PC) of the drug.
+The rate of diffusion depends upon several factors, such as coating thickness, amount of drug-loaded, a drug to polymer ratio, and partition coefficient (PC) of the drug.
 PC is directly proportional to the rate of diffusion.

 Drug release has an initial fast phase due to the immediate dissolution of the drug from the outer most layer of the polymer coating.
-Fast-phase release has first-order kinetic, with the majority of the total available dose-released within the first few days.
-Later on, a sustained slower-release phase occurs, for the most part due to slower diffusion-mediated release.
+The fast-phase release has first-order kinetic, with the majority of the total available dose-released within the first few days.
+Later on, a sustained slower-release phase occurs, for the most part, due to slower diffusion-mediated release.
 The higher loading dose tends to have a greater release during the initial fast-release phase.

 The hydrophobic, hydrophilic, or lipophilic nature of a drug also regulates the transport or distribution of the drug in arterial tissue.
 Hydrophilic drugs mix readily with blood and can distribute into and around local arterial tissue; therefore, there is lower local drug concentration.
 By contrast, hydrophobic drugs tend to distribute more towards the arterial tissue homogenously, leading to high drug accumulation in arterial tissue and slower clearance.
 Lipophilic drugs have a slower drug release rate.

 Coronary atherosclerosis is an underlying pathology in ischemic heart disease.
 Coronary atherosclerosis is predominantly an asymptomatic condition.
 It starts at an early age, such as in the 20s, as fatty streaks, but it is clinically silent.
 It only becomes symptomatic once 50% to 70% of the luminal diameter is obstructed due to growing fibrous plaque, leading to end-organ ischemia or infarction.
-It can be due to the chronic stenotic lesion which grows towards luminal side without thrombus formation (angina) or plaque rupture with superimposed acute thrombosis (acute myocardial infarction).
+Clinically, a chronic stenotic lesion i.e., stable CAD, manifests with clinical symptoms of exertional angina, while plaque rupture may result in symptoms of acute myocardial infarction.

-Patients with symptomatic coronary artery disease present with signs and symptoms which are consistent with following conditions.
+Patients with symptomatic coronary artery disease may present with the following signs and symptoms:

 The most common symptom associated with coronary artery disease is dull, squeezing, or pressure-like chest pain located in the sub-sternal or left side of the chest and radiating to the left arm, neck, or jaw.
 It may be associated with dyspnea and increased sweating.
 In stable angina, it is exertional in nature and relieved on resting for a while or ingestion of nitrates, while pain associated with unstable or AMI (STEMI and NSTEMI) occurs at rest.
 The pain of AMI is partially relieved with nitrates.